Discord Read Message

 Don'ts

-• • Don't process messages without proper error handling
+• Don't process sensitive data without proper security

 💡